 Through this program, Pollution Probe will serve as a third-party delivery organization and will distribute funding on behalf of Natural Resources Canada's Zero-Emission Vehicle Infrastructure Program (ZEVIP) to successful applicants.
 Pollution Probe is aligning efforts on this project with FLO, a leading Canadian solutions provider for EV charging stations and network operations.
-As a result, all stations installed through the program must be sourced from FLO.
+As a result, FLO is the preferred EV charging station provider for the program.